Justice Ruth Bader Ginsburg shot back at Senator Jim Bunning (R-Ky.), who predicted a year ago that she would "die soon."

 On CBS, Lieberman pleaded with Democrats to start subtracting expensive proposals from the overhaul, saying, "We don't need to keep adding onto the back of this horse or we're going to break the horse's back and get nothing done."

+While Lieberman drew most of the attention for his comments, Democratic Sens.
+Claire McCaskill of Missouri and Ben Nelson of Nebraska also expressed concern about the legislation.
 "I'm concerned that it's the forerunner of single-payer - the ultimate single-payer plan, maybe even more directly than the public option," Nelson said of the Medicare proposal.
 By single-payer, he meant national health insurance run by Washington.
 Unlike Lieberman, Nelson participated in negotiations last week between liberals and moderates that produced the general framework that included the Medicare provision.

 Nelson also is seeking stricter abortion restrictions than are currently in the bill.

 "The whole reason we're doing this bill is to bring down cost, first for the American people in health care, and secondly for the deficit," said Democratic Sen. Claire McCaskill of Missouri.
 "So until we get the numbers back from the Congressional Budget Office, we're all on hold."
+Asked if she would vote against the bill if it raised health care costs overall, she said, "Absolutely."

 In the meantime, only a few moderates have come out against the Medicare plan.
 But in a legislative struggle that is a game of inches, Democrats need all 60 votes in their caucus, and they don't yet have them.